hc-showcase/tf-tfe-multi-tfvars/README.md

 # tf-tfe-multi-tfvars

-This example show how to use multiple tfvars files with Terraform Enterprise.
+This example shows how to use multiple tfvars files with Terraform Enterprise.